cypress-io/cypress-documentation/source/guides/continuous-integration/introduction.md

 cypress run --record --key=abc123
 ```

-{% url 'Read the full guide on the Dashboard Service.' dashboard-introduction%}
+{% url 'Read the full guide on the Dashboard Service.' dashboard-introduction %}

 ## Run tests in parallel